 But don't go to Fårö for the lack of bureaucracy and old languages, go for Sudersand, one of Sweden's best beaches, and the gorgeous rock formations, called raukur.
 And the peace and quiet.
 Fårö has plenty of that.

-Rent a bicycle to navigate within the medieval town wall — known as Ringmuren — of this charming locale, stop for an ice cream and enjoy dinner in one of the many nice local restaurants.
-There are also many walking tours of the old town available for visitors, so you're definitely not starved for fun ways of seeing this gem.
+Rent a bicycle to navigate within the medieval town wall—known as Ringmuren—of this charming locale, stop for an ice cream and enjoy dinner in one of the many nice local restaurants.
+You'll find many walking tours of the old town available, so you're definitely not starved for fun ways of seeing this gem.

 A short distance north of Visby you'll find Gotland's most popular attraction, Lummelunda Cave.
 One of Sweden's longest caves, with the explored area measuring nearly 4.5 km long, the entrance to Lummelunda was known about for centuries but it was a trio of adventurous teenage boys in the 1940s that discovered just how deep the cave really went.